 In the last two decades, the mental health community and medical providers have taken great strides in combating mental health challenges and emotional trauma.
 Awareness has grown, accessibility has expanded, and more and more case studies are being published.
-Two of the most significant breakthroughs in the last two decades come in the form of biological interventions, the Dual Sympathetic Reset, an advanced Stellate Ganglion Block, and Ketamine Infusion Therapy.
+Two of the most significant breakthroughs in the last two decades come in the form of biological interventions, the dual sympathetic reset, an advanced stellate ganglion block, and ketamine infusions.

-Innovative biological interventions, such as the Dual Sympathetic Reset and Ketamine Infusion Therapy are fast and effective.
+Innovative biological interventions, such as the dual sympathetic reset and ketamine infusions, are fast and effective.
 Many patients feel relief within minutes or hours of these treatments.
 Combining biological and psychological modalities may help patients get the best possible treatment outcomes.

 Dual Sympathetic Reset

 The Dual Sympathetic Reset, an advanced adaptation of the Stellate Ganglion Block (SGB), features two injections of local anesthetic on the same side of the neck next to a bundle of fight-or-flight nerves.
 A successful DSR helps restore normal biological function and has the potential to relieve even the most severe symptoms of trauma.
 This can restore healthy nerve pathways, thereby returning the body to its pre-trauma state.